pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Proposal

-This proposal is about enabling sparse tensor support for the Calculus domain while preserving the existing functionality for the Linear Algebra domain, and allowing extensions to the Graph domain.
+This proposal is about enabling sparse tensor support for the Calculations domain while preserving the existing functionality for the Linear Algebra domain, and allowing extensions to the Graph domain.